 8.1. a.1 Shall be eighteen (18) years of age or more;

 8.1. a.2 Shall not be an un-discharged bankrupt, of unsound mind or be serving a sentence in a provincial jail or federal penitentiary;

+8.1.a.3 Shall be a member in good standing;

 Shall be a member of the Association at the time of his or her election or appointment;